 The number of computer users has increased over the years 2010-2014 substantially.
 In 2014 77.1 percent of the households had at least one computer and, with the increase in mobile penetration rates the users online have been continuing on increasing.
 The number of mobile subscriptions is 18.9 million for 2014 with a rate of 49.3 percent.

-The internet using habits are mostly for email, online purchases, information and social media constituted.
+The internet using habits are mostly for email, online purchases, information, and social media constituted.
 In 2014 the 52.9 percent of the 16-74 age population have made online purchases also.
-The majority of those online buyers were man.
-Also the rates vary Voivodeships according to their online penetration rates.
-It is important to build a better infrastructure in Poland in order to create more involvement with the internet and internet related actions.
+The majority of those online buyers were the male.
+Also, the rates vary Voivodeships according to their online penetration rates.
+It is important to build better infrastructure in Poland in order to create more involvement with the internet and internet related actions.

 Despite the fact that Poland is still improving its online market, there are very important Polish players present in the E-commerce market, too.
-In one of our posts for the Retail Kingdom we have covered Allegro.pl for you as you might remember.
+In one of our posts for the Retail Kingdom, we have covered Allegro.pl for you as you might remember.
 There are of course much more online retailers to mention about Poland.
-Here is a few players in the Polish market:
+Here are few players in the Polish market:

 In Poland the customers use different options for payment also.
 Here they are: